 Transportation of disabled pupils is often very expensive.
 Disabled students tend to be placed in highly specialized programs in distant locations.
 These students may require wheelchair-accessible vehicles or other specialized vehicles.
 The passenger capacity of such vehicles is typically low.
 In recent years, some large districts have experienced decreases in the number of disabled pupils requiring transportation from the school system.
 Meanwhile, some smaller districts have experienced significant increases in the number of disabled pupils requiring transportation from the school system.
-Meanwhile, some smaller districts have experienced significant increases in the number of disabled pupils requiring transported for the years 2005-06 through 2013-14.
+Table A24 in the Appendix shows the number of disabled pupils transported for the years 2005-06 through 2013-14.
 Over this period, six districts (Charles County, Queen Anne's County, St. Mary's County, Somerset County, Talbot County, and Worcester County) have seen the numbers of disabled pupils requiring transportation increase by 30 percent or more.
 In other districts, the numbers of disabled pupils requiring transportation are very small.
 Additionally, Table A25 in the Appendix shows the changes in percent and number of disabled students transported by districts over this time period.